netropy/fpintro/ch3_2_more_function_exercises.md

     AssertionError Assert failed: (not= 1 1)  user$eval1760.invokeStatic (:1)
 ```

-Assertions are therefore a simple tool for _unit-testing_(https://en.wikipedia.org/wiki/Unit_testing) the correctness of a function: just place the function calls with their expected results within an `assert`.
+Assertions are therefore a simple tool for _unit-testing_(https://en.wikipedia.org/wiki/Unit_testing) the correctness of a function: placing the function call with the expected result within an `assert`.

 #### Conditionals.

 Sometimes a different value should be chosen depending upon a boolean condition.
 A [_conditional_](<https://en.wikipedia.org/wiki/Conditional_(computer_programming)) or `if-then-else` is a predefined operator that takes 3 arguments: 1) a boolean value, 2) an expression for the "then case", and 3) an expression for the "else case".

-The first operand decides whether the "then"- or "else"-value is chosen as result of the entire conditional expression.
+The first operand decides whether the "then"- or "else"-value is chosen as a result for the entire conditional expression.
 The syntax and behaviour:

 ```scala
     scala> assert((if (true) 1 else 2) == 1)